-Federal tax return information can be filed in digital file format.
-Digital documents are accepted in .pdf or .tif format, only on the following media: CDs, DVDs, or thumb drives.
+Federal tax return information must be filed in digital file format (see pages 1-2).
+In limited circumstances, digital documents are accepted in .pdf or .tif format, only on the following media: CDs, DVDs, or thumb drives.
 All media must be physically labeled with Taxpayer Name, EIN and tax year.
 If multiple discs or thumb drives are used, they must be sequentially numbered.
-The federal tax return information should start with pages 1 through 5 of the federal tax return filed with the IRS.
+Contact DOR for additional guidance.
+The federal tax return information should start with pages 1 through 6 of the federal tax return filed with the IRS.
 The DOR does not accept pro-forma returns.